 Lifestyle and home remedies

 You may be able to control seborrheic dermatitis with lifestyle changes and home remedies.
-Many of these are available in over-the-counter (nonprescription) forms.
+Many of these are sold in nonprescription forms.
 You may need to try different products or a combination of products before your condition improves.

-The best approach for you depends on your skin type, the severity of your condition, and whether your symptoms affect your scalp or other areas of your body.
-But even if your condition clears up, it is likely to come back at some point.
+The best approach for you depends on your skin type, hair-grooming practices and your symptoms.
+But even if your condition clears up, it's likely to come back at some point.
 Watch for the symptoms and resume treating the condition when it recurs.
+Or use nonprescription antidandruff products in your self-care routine to prevent flare-ups.

 Wash your scalp regularly

-If regular shampoo doesn't help with dandruff, try over-the-counter dandruff shampoos.
+If regular shampoo doesn't help with dandruff, try nonprescription dandruff shampoos.
 They are classified according to the active ingredient they contain:

-If one type of shampoo works for a time and then seems to lose its effectiveness, try alternating between two or more types.
+Sometimes a shampoo that has helped loses its effectiveness over time.
+If that's the case, try alternating between two or more types.
 Be sure to leave your shampoo on for the full recommended time — this allows its ingredients to work.
-These shampoos may be rubbed gently on the face, ears and chest and rinsed off completely.
+Then rinse.
+These shampoos may be rubbed gently on the face, ears and chest and rinsed off well.

 Other home remedies

-The following over-the-counter treatments and self-care tips may help you control seborrheic dermatitis:
+The following nonprescription treatments and self-care tips may help you control seborrheic dermatitis:

 - Soften and remove scales from your hair.
-Apply mineral oil or olive oil to your scalp.
-Leave it in for an hour or so.
+Apply mineral oil, peanut oil or olive oil to your scalp.
+Leave it in for 1 to 3 hours.
 Then comb or brush your hair and wash it.

 - Apply a medicated cream.
-First try a mild corticosteroid cream on affected areas, keeping it away from the eyes.
+First try a mild corticosteroid cream, foam, ointment or oil (Scalpicin Scalp Itch) on affected areas, keeping it away from the eyes.
 If that doesn't work, try the antifungal cream ketoconazole.

-- Avoid styling products.
+- Don't use styling products.
 Stop using hair sprays, gels and other styling products while you're treating the condition.

-- Avoid skin and hair products that contain alcohol.
+- Don't use skin and hair products that contain alcohol.
 These can cause the disease to flare up.

 - If you have a beard or mustache, shampoo facial hair regularly.
 Seborrheic dermatitis can be worse under mustaches and beards.
-Shampoo with 1 percent ketoconazole daily until your symptoms improve.
-Then switch to shampooing once a week.
+Shampoo with 1% ketoconazole daily until your symptoms improve.
+Then switch to shampooing once a week or once every two weeks.
 Or shaving might ease your symptoms.

 - Gently clean your eyelids.
-If your eyelids show signs of redness or scaling, wash them each night with baby shampoo and wipe away scales with a cotton swab.
-Warm or hot compresses also may help.
+If your eyelids are inflamed or scaly, wash them each night.
+Use a few drops of baby shampoo mixed with two capfuls of warm water.
+Wipe away scales with a cotton swab.
+Warm, damp cloths pressed to your eyelids also may help.

 - Gently wash your baby's scalp.
-If your infant has cradle cap, wash the scalp with nonmedicated baby shampoo once a day.
-Gently loosen the scales with a small, soft-bristled brush before rinsing out the shampoo.
-If scaling persists, first apply mineral oil to the scalp for a couple of hours.
+If your infant has mild cradle cap, wash the scalp with a mild baby shampoo once a day.
+Gently loosen the scales with a cloth or an infant hairbrush before rinsing out the shampoo.
+If scaling persists, first apply mineral oil or olive oil to the scalp for an hour or two.
+Cradle cap usually disappears in a few weeks or months.

 Many alternative therapies, including those listed below, have helped some people manage their seborrheic dermatitis.
-But evidence for their effectiveness isn't conclusive.
-It's always a good idea to check with your doctor before adding any alternative medicines to your self-care routine.
+But evidence for their effectiveness isn't proved.
+It's always a good idea to check with your health care provider before adding any alternative medicines to your self-care routine.

 - Tea tree oil.
-Tea tree oil, either alone or in a shampoo, may be used on the affected area.
-Some studies suggest that tea tree oil may trigger an allergic reaction.
+A shampoo with 5% tea tree oil may be used on the affected area.
+Some studies suggest that tea tree oil can trigger an allergic reaction.

 Preparing for your appointment

-You'll probably first visit your primary care doctor.
-He or she may refer you to a doctor who specializes in skin disorders (dermatologist).
+You'll probably first visit your primary care provider.
+Or you may see a doctor who specializes in the diagnosis and treatment of skin conditions (dermatologist).

 Here's some information to help you get ready for your appointment.